Tornevall/tarit/README.md

-# tarit - the lazy-user helper for automatically tar and compress directories
+# TarIT 1.0.4 - the lazy-user helper for automatically tar and compress directories

 ## What this script do